 getDefaultHostnameVerifier to verify the hostname.
 The Android developer documentation includes a code example.

-The configuration file of the web server or reverse proxy at which the HTTPS connection terminates is required for static analysis.
+Verify that the server or termination proxy at which the HTTPS connection terminates is configured according to best practices.
 See also the OWASP Transport Layer Protection cheat sheet and the Qualys SSL/TLS Deployment Best Practices.

 Intercept the tested app's incoming and outgoing network traffic and make sure that this traffic is encrypted.
 You can intercept network traffic in any of the following ways: